kmad/dspy-hub/README.md

 - Packages are addressed as `<author>/<name>`.
 - By default the CLI talks to `https://api.dspyhub.com/index.json`.
-- Override the registry with `--registry` or by passing a custom URL directly to the SDK helpers.
+- Override the registry with `--registry`, by setting the `DSPY_HUB_REGISTRY` environment variable, or by passing a custom URL directly to the SDK helpers.

 Both CLI and SDK share that default.
 Point them at `dspy_hub/sample_registry/index.json` if you want to explore the bundled sample manifest offline.